Why goals are way better than resolutions

 In fact, I can’t think of a single New Year’s Resolution that I’ve ever set that was accomplished.
 My goals, on the other hand, well, I’ve hit many of those!

-If you want to have an amazing 2015, do yourself a favour and set some goals – not resolutions!
+If you want to have an amazing 2015, do yourself a favor and set some goals – not resolutions!
 If you need some inspiration, here are my 2015 goals.

 Do you believe that goals are better than resolutions?